Christ in the Garden of Olives (Gauguin): Background

-Christ On the Mount of Olives
+Christ in the Garden of Olives

-A strangely captivating oil painting, Paul Gauguin’s Christ on the Mount of Olives is a self-portrait that places the artist in place of Christ as he embarks on a journey into the unknown.
+A strangely captivating oil painting, Paul Gauguin’s Christ in the Garden of Olives is a self-portrait that places the artist in place of Christ as he embarks on a journey into the unknown.
 Creating both a sense of depth and hierarchy, two figures can be seen trailing behind the character in the foreground.
 In addition to the size and spacing of the figures in the work creating an implied hierarchy, Gauguin purposely depicts the figures in the background without faces in order to ensure that they do not draw attention away from the central figure.
 Gauguin carefully chooses each brush stroke in order to create a hazy texture, causing the work to almost appear as a vision.
 Despite using warm colors in order to build the central figure, the background of the work, an outdoor terrain, is composed almost entirely of cool colors.
 This juxtaposition of colors in this work causes a perfectly balanced piece.

 Portraying himself as Christ, this work alludes to Gauguin’s belief that he, like Christ, would eventually perish for the salvation and betterment of his contemporaries.
 Painted in Le Pouldu in Brittany in November of 1889, Gauguin was emotionally distraught due to his recent failures in Paris shows.
 In a letter to Emil Schuffenecker, he stated, "The news I get from Paris discourage me so much that I lack the courage to paint and I drag my old body, exposed to the northern wind, along the sea shore in Le Pouldu.
 Automatically I make a few studies.
 But my soul is far away and looks sadly into a black abyss that opens in front of me."
 The central figure in the image, Gauguin is depicted with his head facing the ground and a face full of sorrow and despair due to the rejection he faced.

 Placing himself in the position of Christ, Gauguin attempts to liken his suffering to that of the savior and further continues to portray himself as someone who will ultimately be a messenger for his contemporaries, despite being rejected by them.
-When asked about Christ on the Mount of Olives by critic Jules Huret in 1891, a few years after the completion of the work, Gauguin stated that "it is to symbolize the failure of an ideal, the suffering which was both divine and human, Jesus deserted by all of disciples, and his surroundings are as sad as his soul."
+When asked about Christ in the Garden of Olives by critic Jules Huret in 1891, a few years after the completion of the work, Gauguin stated that "it is to symbolize the failure of an ideal, the suffering which was both divine and human, Jesus deserted by all of disciples, and his surroundings are as sad as his soul."
 This work served as a visual representation of Gauguin’s role as the person chosen to sacrifice himself for the betterment of visual art.